bangrui001/Dynamic-Black-Litterman-Portfolio-Construction/README.md

 * **Expanding Normalization**: Signals are standardized using expanding historical moments and smoothed with exponential weighting to maintain stationarity while avoiding look-ahead bias.

-These processed sentiment features form an alternative predictor matrix $X$ for Ridge Regression-based view construction, allowing the Black-Litterman model to generate expected returns directly from forward-looking textual information rather than macroeconomic indicators alone.
+These processed sentiment features form an alternative predictor matrix $X$ for Ridge Regression-based view construction, allowing the Black-Litterman model to generate expected returns directly from forward-looking textual information rather than relying solely on historical macroeconomic indicators.

 **Predictive Alignment**: The model implements a "point-in-time" approach where macro or news sentiment features at month $t$ are used to predict asset returns for month $t+1$.
 This structural lag is critical to eliminating look-ahead bias throughout the backtest.